A.J. Pollock Player Props: Mariners vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.3 K/9, the ninth-best in MLB.
+- The Phillies pitching staff is eighth in the league with a collective 9.3 strikeouts per nine innings.

-- The Phillies have the 23rd-ranked team ERA among all MLB pitching staffs (4.82).
+- The Phillies have a 4.78 team ERA that ranks 23rd among all MLB pitching staffs.

-- The Phillies give up the eighth-fewest home runs in baseball (21 total, 0.9 per game).
+- The Phillies allow the eighth-fewest home runs in baseball (23 total, one per game).

-- Falter gets the start for the Phillies, his fifth of the season.
-He is 0-3 with a 4.50 ERA and 12 strikeouts in 22 2/3 innings pitched.
+- Walker gets the start for the Phillies, his fifth of the season.
+He is 2-1 with a 3.80 ERA and 17 strikeouts in 21 1/3 innings pitched.

-- In his last appearance -- out of the bullpen on Sunday -- the lefty threw 2/3 innings against the Colorado Rockies while surrendering hits.
+- The right-hander last pitched on Wednesday against the Chicago White Sox, when he threw 6 1/3 innings, allowing two earned runs while giving up five hits.

-- The 26-year-old has an ERA of 4.50, with 4.9 strikeouts per nine innings, in four games this season.
-Opponents are batting .262 against him.
+- The 30-year-old has an ERA of 3.80, with 7.2 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.